David-Scott-White/imageProjection/README.md

-# ZMW Analysis Platorm (ZAP)
+# ZMW Analysis Platform (ZAP)
 Matlab software for the analysis of single-molecule data obtained from ZMWs.
 Primary features will include:
   1. Mask Maker: GUI for creating image masks (auto and manual) from image stacks
-  2. Image Processing: GUI to find and identify single molecules in images to generate time-series data.
+  2. Image Processing: GUI to find and identify single-molecules in image stacks to generate time-series data.
-  3. Time Series Viewer: GUI to naviagte, select, and idealize (DISC) time-series data.
+  3. Time Series Viewer: GUI to navigate, select, and idealize (DISC) time-series data.
   4. Analysis: GUI for analysis of idealized time-series.
   5. Simulation: GUI for simulating single-molecule trajectories.